Nada's Revolution

-Nada's revolution is a documentary by Claudia Lisboa, its director, cinematographer and scriptwriter.
-The film is an intimate portrait of a young Egyptian fighting for her freedom and independence in a society caught between old traditions and modernisation, against the backdrop of the Arab Spring and its aftermath.
+Nada's revolution is a 2015 documentary film by director, cinematographer, and scriptwriter Claudia Lisboa.
+It is an intimate portrait of a young Egyptian woman fighting for her freedom and independence in a society caught between old traditions and modernisation, against the backdrop of the Arab Spring and its aftermath.

 Background

 The revolution took away the fear.
 We learned we can change things if we want to."
 This was Nada Ahmed's experience of the revolution that deposed Mubarak in 2011 and that's when she decided to make her old dream come true: work with children's theater.
 The country is paralyzed by political turmoil, caught between the old traditions and modernization.
 Nada's religious family is not happy with her being nearly thirty and unmarried.
 When Nada finally finds love and feels ready to marry she is confronted with the same problems her own mother had to deal with.